 The days that mark the transition from one season to another are called "setsubun" in Japanese, a term that particularly refers to the last day before spring in February.
-This day is celebrated by throwing soy beans as a purification ritual, to pray for good fortune, safety of one's home, and good health.
-In Tokyo, the setsubun season is very lively and colorful, studded with all sorts of events.
+This day is celebrated by throwing soybeans as a purification ritual, to pray for good fortune, safety of one's home, and good health.
+In Tokyo, the setsubun season is very lively and colorful, studded with all sorts of events - and of course a great time to see the plum blossoms!
 Let's take a closer look at Tokyo's highlights in February!

 Setsubun Celebration at Senso-ji Temple

 Starting from the Denbo-in Temple in Asakusa, a procession of the chief-priest and setsubun bean scatterers will make their way to Senso-ji Temple's main hall, the Setsubunkai is then moving to a special place on the east side of said main hall.
 There, the traditional soybean scattering is taking place, along with lively performances of the fukuju no mai, or Seven Deities of Good Fortune Dance.